-Answer: CGHS has contracted with a premier cleaning company.
-We will be provided with two day porters scheduled to work staggering schedules 5:30 - 5:00pm.
+Answer: CGHS has contracted with a premier cleaning company, there will be daily cleaning of all buildings.
 There will be regular inspections of all buildings and adherence to the cleaning protocols set forth by CGHS with guidance from CDC and CT Department of Health.